addicted2crypto/addicted2crypto/README.md

 - Hi, I'm William and I found out I love to code and will continue learning new tech stacks.
 I continue getting more clients and pushing my strategies forward.

-- 🌱 The chase your passion lesson was finally learned.I love the analytical thinking required for coding.**react, typescript, AI**
+- 🌱 The chase your passion lesson was finally learned.I love the analytical/critical thinking required for coding.**AI and all the things**

 - 👯 I’m looking to collaborate on new projects where I can create value. [https://app.netlify.com/teams/addicted/overview](https://app.netlify.com/teams/addicted/overview)